 During the 6.81 era, "meta" heroes such as Death Prophet, Shadow Shaman, and Razor gets a lot of hate thanks to their ability to push really fast especially when backed up by a fast Mekansm.
 However, the most hated of them all is by far Faceless Void.
 Commonly played as an initiator, Faceless Void's ultimate Chronosphere creates an area that stuns everyone touching it (allies included) except himself for several seconds while increasing his damage against enemies disabled by it and granting free movement inside it.
 Its low cooldown compared to other high-impact AoE initiation ultimates coupled with the rest of his Magic Immunity-piercing, damage-ignoring, mobility-granting kit makes Faceless Void a terror to oppose all throughout the game while scaling extremely well into the lategame with hard disables from Chronosphere and his passive chance to stun on attack.
 Void could thrive even in the offlane because of his high survivability yet low demand for items before becoming effective, only needing Power Treads, Mask of Madness and enough of his skills leveled to place proper Chronospheres and dominate fights.

-Split pushing heroes in general gets a lot of hate, such as the Phantom Lancer and Keeper of the Light combo, Lycanthrope, and the above Nature's Prophet and Naga Siren.
+Split pushing heroes in general gets a lot of hate, such as the Phantom Lancer and Keeper of the Light combo, Lycanthrope, Tinker, and the above Nature's Prophet and Naga Siren.

 Storm Spirit's original model was changed from the Pandaren for DotA into a rather weird looking human.
 His teeth looked like they weren't connected to his chest.
 His new model from the Spirit Update averts this.